 The project was planned and conducted at Faculty of Computer Science and Engineering, Ho Chi Minh City University of Technology.
-Additionally, the system was planned to deploy for testing in several areas in the south of Vietnam.
+Additionally, the system was planned to deploy for testing in several areas in the south of Viet Nam.

-- Ho Chi Minh City University of Technology (HCMUT), Vietnam - Department of International Cooperation, Ministry of Information and Communications, Vietnam - The Telecommunication Technology Committee (TTC), Japan - Nippon Telegraph And Telephone Corporation (NTT), Japan - The University of Electro-Communication (UEC), Japan deployment.
+- Ho Chi Minh City University of Technology (HCMUT), Viet Nam - Department of International Cooperation, Ministry of Information and Communications, Viet Nam - The Telecommunication Technology Committee (TTC), Japan - Nippon Telegraph And Telephone Corporation (NTT), Japan - The University of Electro-Communication (UEC), Japan rate such as audio, video monitoring.
+One application example is looking for operating of sea lobster cave underwater.
+These devices require much energy, high cost, and complex in deployment.
 They always require power line connection for long-time operating and often need a wired internet access which is not always available everywhere.